programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

    ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-9.png)

-5. At the command line, type:
+5. Bundler is a Ruby Gem that will make testing your site easier; it needs to be installed directly into the website folder we just created (e.g. *JekyllDemo*), which is why we didn't install it earlier in this lesson.
+At the command line, enter:

    `gem install bundler`